Gee, imagine that: Control both houses of congress and the WH and still be a bunch of lazy, do-nothings.

 Chapter 6 focused on “TRAVEL” and considers the importance of travel as a way to more deeply understand worldviews since people with similar problems will come up with surprisingly different answers to the problems of Life…

-Today, in Chapter 7 “Matrix 512 is discussed as a unique way of keeping your worldview consistent as how to use it as a tool for clarified thinking in an every increasingly complex world.
+In Chapter 7 “Matrix 512” is discussed as a unique way of keeping your worldview consistent and how to use it as a tool for clarified thinking in an every increasingly complex world.

 For All Readers